Stimming (musician)

-Martin Stimming (born December 1983), better known under his stage name Stimming, is a Hamburg-based music producer.
+Martin Stimming (born December 1983), better known under his stage name Stimming, is a music producer based in Hamburg.
 He is well known for using hand-made sounds and field recordings in his compositions, and crafting improvised sounds during live sets.

 Music

-Born in Giessen, and raised in Butzbach, both near Frankfurt, Stimming is a classically-trained musician; he played the violin, piano and drums at age ten.
-At sixteen, Stimming began producing electronic music, moving to Hamburg at nineteen to attend SAE Institute (School of Audio Engineering) where he did an Electronic Music Producer course.
+Born in Giessen, and raised in Butzbach, both near Frankfurt, Stimming is a classically-trained musician; he played the violin, piano and drums at 10.
+At 16, Stimming began producing electronic music, moving to Hamburg at the age of 19 to attend SAE Institute (School of Audio Engineering) where he did an Electronic Music Producer course.

-In 2006 Stimming met DJs and producers Solomun and Adriano who had just launched their label Diynamic that year.
+In 2006, Stimming met DJs and producers Solomun and Adriano who had just launched their label Diynamic that year.
 He started releasing under Diynamic, having to date released four albums with the label as well as multiple singles.
 Many of Stimming's releases under Diynamic are of a classically-informed nature, including analogue instrument samples such as the violin.
-Stimming's music has been characterized by “heartstring-tugging tunes and acoustic feel.”
+Stimming's music has been characterized by "heartstring-tugging tunes and acoustic feel."

-In 2008, Stimming had his breakthrough hit, “Una Pena”, which contained worked vocals by the Chilean folklore-singer Violeta Parra.
-In 2009 Stimming released his debut album “Reflections” to great acclaim earning him an Ibiza DJ Award in the category of ‘Best Newcomer’ in 2010.
-In 2012 Stimming and a friend reworked his track “November Morning” into a classical arrangement, and had the new version performed by the Brandenburgisches Staatsorchester Frankfurt (Oder) and recorded.
-Stimming's third album, Stimming, was recorded on the Baltic coast and released in 2013.
-In 2016 Stimming released his fourth, and most conceptual, LP Alpe Lusia which was mostly produced over the period of one month in a secluded cabin in the Dolomites in Northern Italy.
-In 2018 Stimming released his fifth album Exodus, in cooperation with the German neo-classical pianist, Lambert (pianist) via the Berlin-based Kryptox label.
-Also in 2018, Stimming was awarded the German Music Authors' Prize#2018 in the Composition Dance/Elektro category.
+In 2008, Stimming had his breakthrough hit, "Una Pena", which contained worked vocals by the Chilean folklore-singer Violeta Parra.
+In 2009, Stimming released his debut album Reflections to great acclaim earning him an Ibiza DJ Award in the category of 'Best Newcomer' in 2010.
+In 2012, Stimming and a friend of his reworked his track "November Morning" into a classical arrangement, and had the new version performed by the Brandenburgisches Staatsorchester Frankfurt and recorded.
+Stimming's third and self-titled album, Stimming, was recorded on the Baltic coast and released in 2013.
+In 2016, Stimming released his fourth and most conceptual LP Alpe Lusia, which was mostly produced over the period of one month in a secluded cabin in the Dolomites in Northern Italy.
+In 2018, Stimming released his fifth album Exodus, in cooperation with the German neo-classical pianist, Lambert via the Berlin-based Kryptox label.
+Later in the same year, Stimming was awarded the German Music Authors' Prize in the Composition Dance/Elektro category.

+In 2025, Stimming released his ninth album Friedrich via his own label Stimming Recordings, including two standout singles "Keys Don't Match" (featuring Dominique Fricot) and "Lucky Me", both of which were released beforehand.
+The album features two vocalists SALOMEA and Dominique Fricot.
+Stimming has also opened up an official remix contest for his track "Keys Don't Match", later posting about the event on social media.
+The event was due on May 7.
+This led to the release of Keys Don't Match in July the same year, featuring a selection of seven remixes of "Keys Don't Match" each introduced by different artists.
+During an interview with Kyle Marno on Soundspace, Stimming chose "Keys Don't Match" since "…I knew this track was a goldmine for a remixer – strong vocals, interesting harmonic possibilities, and medium tempo".